 Get Your PG in India

 Most MBBS students prefer to complete their PG without taking a break.
-If you are among them, then pursuing PG in India is one of your career options.
+If you are among them, then pursuing PG in India is a possible next step.
 This will help you become a specialist in your area of interest.
 To apply for a PG abroad after MBBS, you will be required to clear the NEET-PG entrance exam (The NEET results are valid only for the year you wish to get admission).

 In India, there are only over 36,000 PG seats available in an academic year.
 The difficulty in cracking the NEET PG exam is relatively high.
 If you do qualify and get admission, the duration of the course is three years.
 You can directly apply to colleges after you clear NEET.
 However, a few colleges may have their own entrance exams to further gauge the student’s skills.
 In India, the course fee for MD ranges from Rs.1 to 2 lakhs and students also get a stipend.